iriusrisk/startleft/wiki/Usage.md

 ```
 POST /api/v1/startleft/iac
 Request Body:
-    iac_file:                   Required.
-File that contains the IaC definition
+    iac_files:                  Required.
+Files that contains the IaC definition.
+If you want to add more than one IaC file, you need to duplicate this tag as many times as files you want to upload.
     iac_type:                   Required.
 Type of the IaC File: [CLOUDFORMATION, TERRAFORM]
     id                          Required.
 ID of the new project
     name                        Required.
 Name of the new project